mbtissot/code-4-fun/README.md

 ### Languages

-The languages i try to use for these exercises are mainly Python (which is my best language yet) and Fortran90 (which i am trying to learn to be effective at scientific computing), but if (when) i try to learn a new language, i will for sure use these resources.
+The languages i try to use for these exercises are mainly Python and Fortran90 (which i am trying to learn to be effective at scientific computing), but if (when) i try to learn a new language, i will for sure use these resources.